microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/58.teams-start-new-thread-in-channel/README.md

 Bot Framework v4 Conversation Bot sample for Teams.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-This sample shows how to incorporate basic conversational flow into a Teams application.
-It also illustrates a few of the Teams specific calls you can make from your bot.
+This sample shows how to create a new conversation thread in a channel in Microsoft Teams.
+It is important to note the use of the `channelId` - you can [get the list of channels in a team](https://docs.microsoft.com/microsoftteams/platform/bots/how-to/get-teams-context?tabs=dotnet#get-the-list-of-channels-in-a-team)

 ## Prerequisites